code-423n4/docs/awarding/incentive-model-and-awards/README.md

 However, any submissions which do not identify or effectively rationalize the top identified severity case may be judged as “partial credit” and may have their shares  divided at judge’s sole discretion (e.g. 25%, 50%, or 75% of the shares of a satisfactory submission in the duplicate set).

-Let's see an example of a duplicate group without partial findings.
+Let's first review an example of a duplicate group *without* partial findings.

 | **Warden**  | **finding** | **risk** |        **pie**     | **split** |      **slice**      |       **award**        |
 | ----------- | ----------- | ---------| ------------------ | --------- | ------------------- | ---------------------- |